Mattresses for Lower Back Pain

-Since sleep disturbance is a top complaint among patients dealing with back pain, it only makes sense to consider the type of mattress you’ll be spending every night on.
+Since sleep disturbance is a top complaint among patients dealing with back pain, it only makes sense to consider the type of mattress you will be spending every night on.

 The good news is that you do have control over your sleep quality.
-Investing in the right mattress is one step in the right direction towards alleviating your lower back pain and enhancing your wellbeing when you’re awake.
+Investing in the right mattress is one step in the right direction towards alleviating your lower back pain and enhancing your wellbeing when you are awake.